brianwisti/rgb-brain-hugo/site/content/config/shell/zsh.md

 title: My $ZDOTDIR
 tags:
 - config
+created: 2024-01-24T19:56:35-08:00
+updated: 2024-02-01T16:11:11-08:00
 ---

-{{% warning %}}
 I don't use Zsh much at the moment.
 These files are in for the sake of completeness.
 That way I have all my dotfiles in this collection.
 But consider it untested while this warning is up.
-{{% /warning %}}

 ## `zshenv`